-Helen Black is a religious young woman who is determined to abstain from sex until marriage.
-This all changes once she purchases a doll from a thrift store, which turns out to be possessed, after which point Helen’s sex drive becomes insatiable…
+Helen Black is a religious young woman who is determined to abstain from fornication until marriage.
+This all changes once she purchases a doll from a thrift store, which turns out to be possessed, after which point Helen’s libido becomes insatiable…

 Charles Novell Turner’s Black Devil Doll from Hell (1984) may possibly be the Citizen Kane of atrocious shot-on-video movies, but that’s really hard to tell, considering most SOV movies rank somewhere below processed cheese in terms of quality.

 Written and directed by Turner, the blame for this ignominious refuse rests solely with Turner himself.
 He could have written a coherent and engaging story, but chose not to; he could have shot tighter, more relevant scenes, thus upping the tension from nothing to at least a little something, but chose not to; he could have guided the actors in their acting choices, or he could have gotten people capable of acting in the first place, but he chose not to; he could have upgraded to a Yamaha synthesizer instead of using a Casio keyboard with its cottony percussion riffs to do the music, but he chose not to; he could have left his Zuni fetish doll homage a distant dream, but chose not to and chose to infect the world with his rubbishy ineptitude.